fossology/fossology-python/README.rst

                    --folder_description "Description of AwesomeFolder"

-To upload a source package to the server and initialize a the schedule_jobs command could be used:
+To upload a source package to the server and initialize a scan workflow including report generation, the start_workflow command could be used:

     .. code:: bash